bgr/RxPY-TodoMVC/README.md

   logic still.
   - Better rx logic for uncompleted and completed streams, instead of using a callback function to generate them.
 - Make everything look pretty.
-(Should we use QML and PyQt5?)
+(Should we use QML?)